Considering an outdoor TV? Here's what you need to know

 Get the AAXA P400 portable projector at Amazon

-For a brighter option, the BenQ HT2050A is a stalwart 1080p that can consistently be found for $700 or less.
-It delivers excellent picture quality, and has enough light output to stand up to ambient light on the patio for screen sizes up to 120 inches.
+For a brighter option, the BenQ HT2050A is a stalwart 1080p projector that can consistently be found for $700 or less.
+It delivers excellent picture quality for the price, and has enough light output to stand up to ambient light on the patio for screen sizes up to 120 inches.

 To meet the 4K resolution of an outdoor TV, the Optoma UHD35 is hard to beat for the price.
 It’s over $1,000, but even when paired with a screen it’s significantly cheaper than most outdoor TVs.
 With low input lag that rivals TVs and support for high-refresh rate gaming (albeit limited to 1080p), the UHD35 brings epic gaming outdoors.
 Pair it with an excellent soundbar to complete the experience.

-Now none of these projectors are IP rated, so you’ll need to keep them away from the pool, and direct sunlight will cause them to overheat—they are still electronics after all.
+None of these projectors are IP rated, so you’ll need to keep them away from the pool, and direct sunlight will cause them to overheat—they are still electronics after all.
 But they’re easy to carry inside and store away.
 Or better yet, use them in your living room for big-screen entertainment indoors, too.